Seigmannen/CarpetSkyAdditions-Datapack/README.md

 <div style="display: flex; justify-content: center; gap: 10px;"><img src="img/Layer_all.png" alt="Description" width="150"><img src="img/Layer_4.png" alt="Description" width="150"><img src="img/Layer_3.png" alt="Description" width="150"><img src="img/Layer_2.png" alt="Description" width="150"><img src="img/Layer_1.png" alt="Description" width="150"></div>

+Vex to Allay datapack comes with it's own achievement for turning vex to allays.
+The original one from the mod has the hidden tag, it is there, but cannot see it unless it is triggered.
 - **Wandering Trader Spawns With Camel** When wandering trader spawns in a desert biome, the wandering trader will spawn with a camel.
 Disable CarpetSkyAdditions-Reborn non working function: /carpetskyadditions removeDefault traderCamels
 - **Modified Piglin Bartering:** Adjusted loot tables to ensure enchanted books from piglin bartering are only Soul Speed books (level 1-3).
 - **Light Source Advancement:** Updated the light source achievement to include all copper bulb variants (67 total).